2003–04 West Bromwich Albion F.C. season

 During the 2003–04 English football season, West Bromwich Albion F.C. competed in the First Division.

 Season summary

+The club had been managed by Gary Megson since March 2000, who oversaw promotion to the Premier League in 2002 and subsequent relegation back to the First Division in the 2002–03 season.
+The club spent £1.5 million in the summer transfer window, including the £750,000 of Rob Hulse from Crewe Alexandra.

 In the 2003–04 season, Albion had their best League Cup run for 22 years, beating Newcastle United and Manchester United before losing to Arsenal in the quarter-finals.
 The team also enjoyed good form in the league, remaining in the top two from mid-October until the end of the season, winning promotion back to the Premiership, again as runners-up, at the first attempt.

 Albion unveiled the Astle Gates outside their home ground, The Hawthorns, in July 2003.
 The gates are a tribute to the club's former striker, Jeff Astle, who died in January 2002.